The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 Background

-Militärintendantur was the administrative body of k.u.k.
-Heer who's task was to supply the army and perform accounting.
-The main office was located in Vienna, but here one no doubt refers to their branch by 8th army corps in Prague.
-The offices were located at the second floor of the Lichtenstein Palace in Malá Strana.
+was the administrative body of k.u.k.
+Heer whose task was to supply the army and perform accounting.
+The main office was located in Vienna, but this no doubt refers to their branch of the 8th army corps in Prague.
+The offices were located on the second storey of the Lichtenstein Palace in Malá Strana.
 See Korpskommando and k.u.k.
 Militärärar.

 The army administrative authority is also the centre of a story by Jaroslav Hašek from 1910, Čáka pěšáka Trunce (The parade helmet of infantryman Trunec).
-Here it is the head office in Vienna that has to find suitable headgear for Trunec's enormous head.
-The main office was located in the building of k.u.k.
-Kriegsministerium to which it also reported.
+In this story, it is the head office in Vienna that has to find suitable headgear to fit Trunec's enormous head.
+The main office was located in the building of Kriegsministerium to which it also reported.

 Quote(s) from the novel